melezhik/advent/2022/SparrowCI_pipelines_for_everything.md

 git push -u origin main
 ```

-Once a module in a GitHub, let's register it in SparrowCI:
+Once a module in a GitHub (aka Laplandia), let's register it in SparrowCI:

 Go to "my repos", then a repository you want to build - https://github.com/melezhik/sparrow-bird :